madetech/blog/README.md

 **Lannister:** Fareed, Seb, Chris

-Over the course of twelve weeks, each team will be competing to score the most Made Merits for blogging, which will be awarded like so:
+Over the course of twelve weeks, each team will be competing to score the most house points for blogging, which will be awarded like so:

 - Everyone will be given an individual deadline for their post.
-Everyone that gets their post in by the deadline will be given 50 Made Merits.
+Everyone that gets their post in by the deadline will be given 50 house points.
 Miss a deadline, you forfeit the points.

-- For particularly popular posts, an extra 25 Made Merits per 500 views are awarded, regardless of whether your deadline was missed.
+- For particularly popular posts, an extra 25 house points per 500 views are awarded, regardless of whether your deadline was missed.

+- Within the twelve week period, everyone should have produced two posts.
+Any additional, publishable posts submitted awards 75 house points to the author.

 We'll have a leaderboard up in the office with current totals and, for those teams working on site, we'll post the totals in Slack daily.

-**At the end of each twelve week period, the team who have accrued the most Made Merits can take an Uber from the office to celebrate their victory with dinner and cocktails at a restaurant of their choice (Seb heartily recommends [this one](http://www.bobbobricard.com/), which has a champagne button).
+**At the end of each twelve week period, the team who have accrued the most house points can take an Uber from the office to celebrate their victory with dinner and cocktails at a restaurant of their choice (Seb heartily recommends [this one](http://www.bobbobricard.com/), which has a champagne button).
 Plus ones also welcome.**

 Teams are encouraged to self organise; how you decide to get posts written is up to you (#blogHour is still available).
 If you're struggling to get a post written on time, communicate with your team mates to figure out how best to meet your various deadlines.
 It's also up to you when you decide to go for your victory dinner.